 - Intradisciplinary: teaching or research collaborations within a single department or school

-- Cross-University: including curricular (faculty or students) and co-corricular (student organizations or programs)
+- Cross-University: including curricular (faculty or students) and co-curricular (student organizations or programs) partners

 - Part of a Course: short-term community-engaged project